-Characterizing quantum technologies requires exquisite control and advanced sensing techniques.
+Characterizing quantum technologies requires exquisite control and sensing techniques.
 ORNL researchers are using their expertise in quantum information and sensing to gain improvements over classical sensors and optimize a new class of quantum sensors.
-The Laboratory has dedicated research staff tasked with reducing quantum noise and controlling and correcting errors inherent in quantum systems, both of which are critical to advancing a range of quantum technologies, from computing to information transfer to imaging.
+The lab has dedicated research staff tasked with reducing quantum noise and controlling and correcting errors inherent in quantum systems, both of which are critical to advancing a range of quantum technologies, from computing to information transfer to imaging.

-Sensing techniques developed in ORNL's state-of-the-art quantum optics labs have found applications in improving measurements in ORNL's other facilities, including the Institute for Functional Imaging of Materials and the Center for Nanophase Materials Sciences.
+Sensing techniques developed in ORNL's state-of-the-art quantum optics labs have found applications in improving measurements in ORNL's other facilities, including the Center for Nanophase Materials Sciences.